winksaville/cq-sweep/README.md

 ![curved cylinder at an angle](./s4.png)

 ---
-Partial-S shaped cylinder along a 45 degree spline with 1 unit long vertical tangents for the bottom face and a 10 unit horizontal tangent for the top face.
+Semi-S shaped cylinder along a 45 degree spline with 1 unit long vertical tangents for the bottom face and a 10 unit horizontal tangent for the top face.

 Result:
- - Top face is parallel with XY and YZ planes and perpendicular to XZ plane.
+ - Top face is parallel to XY and perpendicular to XZ and XZ plane.
- - bottom face is parallel to XY and about perpendicular to XZ and YZ planes.
+ - bottom face is parallel to XY and perpendicular to XZ and YZ planes.
 ```bash
 $ ./cq-sweep.py -p="[(0,0,0),(10,0,10)]" -t="[(0,0,1),(0,0,10)]" -opng=s5
 Top face angles: {'XY': 2.0524441350911866e-13, 'XZ': 90.00000000000006, 'YZ': 89.99999999999982}